StevenClontz/clontz.org/pages/1_math.md

-Aside from the math intrinsic in [puzzling](/puzzles/) and [programming](/code/), I am a published researcher in set-theoretic topology.
-My specializations include applications of game theory as well as the study of generalized inverse limits.
+Aside from the math intrinsic in [puzzling](/puzzles/) and [programming](/code/), I am a published researcher in set-theoretic topology and continuum theory.
+My specializations include applications of game theory in topology and the study of generalized inverse limits indexed by arbitrary total orders.

 ## Publications